Today, it is not unusual to find more people shopping for fabrics online, something quite uncommon a few decades ago.

 F. Schumacher – They have been around since the late 1800’s, and still develop new and exciting designs today, making them highly regarded well established and bespoke.

-Scalamandre fabrics – Manufacturers of decorative, modern, and traditional textiles, trims, including wall covering, and floor coverings – carpet.
+Scalamandre fabrics – Manufacturers of decorative, modern, and traditional textile trims, including wall covering, and floor coverings – carpet.
 Starting off as Scalamandre Silks in 1929, they soon veered into the design and production of other fabrics.
 Today they still make great textiles by re-creating historic materials “based on the collections of historic homes and museums”.

 Beacon Hill – Their fabrics are not only exclusive, they are finely crafted and “made for luxury”.
 Their fabrics have a rich colour palette with a refined fabric construction method.
 If you love elegant interiors and a gracious lifestyle, you will be a fan of Beacon Hill fabrics.